 Coriander Seeds: Coriander seeds possess anti-inflammatory properties and protect us from infections.
 Take 1 spoon of coarse powder of coriander seeds and boil them in 1 glass of water.
 Filter this water through sieve or a sterile cloth.
 When this water comes at room temperature, consume it.

 Buttermilk is one of the most effective remedies for UTI.
 It is acidic in nature but quite soothing.
 Drink buttermilk throughout the day.
-Take half glass milk and add more water to it.
-Drink this in every 15 minutes or 1 hour.
+Take half glass butter milk and add more water to it.
+Drink this 2-3 times in a day.
 Add coriander juice, mint juice or rose petals to it to avoid burning sensation.
 This remedy relieves itching.

 Rinse the private parts with buttermilk or curd.
 There is no need to put any ointment.
 Buttermilk works as a natural healer.